Shah-Mazhar/NYC-Tri-Borough-Bikeshare-Exploration/README.md

 # set the random number generator

 np.random.seed(7)

+# Assiging initial values for 3 different locations
 bikeshare= State(A=30,B=30,C=30)

-#step function takes state which are the locations and 3 different probablities of those locations with given probablities.
+# step function takes state which are the locations and 3 different probablities of those locations with given probablities.

 def step(state, p1, p2, p3):